apaszke/qlt/README.md

 qlt
 ===

 Quick and lightweight logging tool for node.js.
-Cleaner and faster way to display output from your app!
 Free yourelf from writing console.log all the time!

 ```javascript
 var how_is_it = 'awesome';